zathras777/undump_io/README.md

 ## How

-1. Enable mod_dump_io on your Apache web server.
+1. Enable mod_dumpio on your Apache web server.
 (You're on your own with this!)
 2. Capture some requests.
 3. Rebuild the requests